thesis

 Supervisors

-- Professor Luc Jaulin, HDR, Lab-STICC, ENSTA, France,
+- Full Professor Luc Jaulin, HDR, Lab-STICC, ENSTA, France,

 - Associate Professor Fabrice Le Bars, Lab-STICC, ENSTA, France.